 There are two well clusters included in the data evaluated for this study.
-Well cluster 13P5 through 13P8 is located just north of Lake B, between the SMP-23 main silt pond and future Lake D. Well cluster 19D7 through 19D10 is located along Isabel Avenue east of future Lake C. In each cluster, the screened interval is deeper with the higher number designation (i.e. 13P5 is the shallowest well and 13P8 is the deepest).
-At both Page 18 clusters, the screened intervals correlate to the Cyan, Grey, Purple, and Red aquifer zones, respectively, as indicated on Figure 3.
+Well cluster 13P5 through 13P8 is located just north of Lake B, between the SMP-23 main silt pond and future Lake D. Well cluster 19D7 through 19D10 is located along Isabel Avenue east of future Lake C. These two well cluster locations are identified on Figures 12 and 17.
+In each cluster, the screened interval is deeper with the higher number designation (i.e. 13P5 is the shallowest well and 13P8 is the deepest).
+At both clusters, the screened intervals correlate to the Cyan, Grey, Purple, and Red aquifer zones, respectively, as indicated on Figure 3.
 At both well cluster locations, the water levels show a downward vertical gradient, except between the Gray and the Purple units.
-Thus, the groundwater elevation in the Cyan unit is typically at a higher elevation than that in the Gray unit, and the water level in the Gray unit is typically higher than that in the Red unit, while the water level in the Purple unit is typically between that measured in the Cyan and Gray units.
+Thus, the groundwater elevation in the Cyan unit is typically at a higher elevation than that in the Gray unit, and the water level in the Gray unit is typically between that measured in the Cyan and Gray units.
+These relationships are illustrated on Figures 15B and 16B for the 13P well cluster and on Figures 15C and 16C for the 19D well cluster and their spatial relationship can be observed on Figure 17.

-Zone 7 also measures the water surface elevation in various ponds and mine pits in the Chain of Lakes area.
-Figure 15 shows the water surface elevations measured in these ponds in 2011, prior to the beginning of the most recent drought.
-Comparison with water levels in the same ponds at Lake A, adjacent to Lake B, and at Shadow Cliffs Lake in the fall of 2015 (Zone 7, 2016, Figure 5-9) indicates that the water levels have changed by less than two feet over this time period.
+Zone 7 also measures the water surface elevation in various ponds and mine pits in the Chain of Lakes area, generally semiannually.
+Figure 18 shows the water surface elevations measured in these ponds in 2011, prior to the beginning of the most recent drought.
+Comparison with water levels in the same ponds at Lake A, adjacent to Lake B, and at Shadow Cliffs Lake in the fall of 2015 (see, for example, Zone 7, 2016, Figure 5-9 in Appendix A) indicates that the water levels have changed by less than two feet over this time period.
 For example, Ponds P41 and P28 are the eastern and western mine pits, respectively, at Lake A. The 2011 and 2015 measurements, respectively, in these ponds is approximately 409 ft msl versus 410 ft msl in P41 and 401 ft msl versus 403 ft msl in P28.
 Ponds K18 and P12 (also referred to as Lake Boris and Island Pond, respectively) are located along the channel of the Arroyo del Valle south of Shadow Cliffs, west of Lake B. The water surface elevation in these two ponds has remained relatively stable at approximately 350 ft msl for many decades.
 Based on a comparison of the water levels in the ponds discussed in this paragraph with the water levels in adjacent or nearby wells south of Arroyo del Valle, the water surface in the ponds described above appears to coincide with that of the groundwater in the shallow aquifer (Cyan zone).